thesobercoder/polygon/README.md

 | :construction:     |                                             | Last Fourth         |                 |
 | :construction:     |                                             | Next Display        |                 |
 | :construction:     |                                             | Previous Display    |                 |

-> [!NOTE]
-> Polygon also includes a `polygon.ini` file which allows you to configure different shortcuts for each layout.
-Please refer to the AutoHotkey v2 [List of Keys](https://www.autohotkey.com/docs/v2/KeyList.htm) documentation to choose shortcuts of your preference.

 ## Bugs and feature requests